Keflon/MvvmZeroTutorialApp/README.md

     throw new NotImplementedException();
 }
 ```
-### Now write the xaml for CabbagesPage
+### Now write the UI for CabbagesPage
-Replace the Page content with the following
+Replace the Page content in `CabbagesPage.xaml` with the following
 ```xml
     <ContentPage.Content>
         <StackLayout VerticalOptions="CenterAndExpand" HorizontalOptions="CenterAndExpand">